psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 And the mellow music of birds at all times.

 We aroused the hornless deer
-Of the best bounding, course, and agility ;
+Of the best bounding, course, and agility;
 Our hounds and all our dogs
 Were close after in full chase.